SmileAPI/smile-openapi/docs/english/Chapter-5.md

 ```

 #### Employments Added
-Payload when employment data shared by a user are added.
+Payload when employments data shared by a user are added.
 ``` json
 {
   "id": "123abc456def789abc123def456abc78",